 5. Coat them well with the batter.

-6. When the oil is hot, check if it is hot enough by dropping a small portion of batter to it.
-It should rise without browning.
+6. Test the oil if it is hot enough by dropping a small portion of batter to it.
+It should sizzle and rise to the surface without browning.
 This is the correct temperature.
 Coat each paneer cube in batter and gently drop one after the other to the hot oil.
 You can drop them using a spoon or fingers.
+If your oil is not hot enough they will stick to each other.
+Do not crowd the kadai with a lot of paneer pieces.

 7. Do not disturb for a few minutes.
 When they turn light golden, stir them and fry until golden and crisp.
 Remove them to a steel colander once done.